0ngsh/Java-Tutorial/README.md

 # Java-Tutorial
-An collection of Articles on topics related to Java programming language
+A collection of Articles on topics related to Java programming language